ltOgt/sr-dart/README.md

 The second line will start decoding in an unexpected state.

 *`TODO: add utility to clean up SIZE for SR files`

-*`TODO: consider adding SRD for dynamic without size (would generate SR in pre-processing step, so rather used for user generated input once, not for every read cycle)`

 #### - names are unique per level
 ```